tanav2202/starred/README.md

 ## Jupyter Notebook

+- [tanav2202/Stats-and-ML](https://github.com/tanav2202/Stats-and-ML) - A collection of code I write for Stats and Ml and my kaggle notebooks
 - [fastai/fastpages](https://github.com/fastai/fastpages) - An easy to use blogging platform, with enhanced support for Jupyter Notebooks.
 - [Garima13a/Automatic-Image-Captioning](https://github.com/Garima13a/Automatic-Image-Captioning) - In this project, I have created a neural network architecture to automatically generate captions from images.
 After using the Microsoft Common Objects in COntext (MS COCO) dataset to train my network, I have tested my network on novel images!
 - [codebasics/deep-learning-keras-tf-tutorial](https://github.com/codebasics/deep-learning-keras-tf-tutorial) - Learn deep learning with tensorflow2.0, keras and python through this comprehensive deep learning tutorial series.
 Learn deep learning from scratch.
 Deep learning series for beginners.
 Tensorflow tutorials, tensorflow 2.0 tutorial. deep learning tutorial python.